holazt/netease-cloud-music-appimage/README.md

    Patch VLC to make the Content-Type of flac network files/streams always be "audio/flac" to "fix" the problem that VLC fails to recognize the flac network files correctly due to the Content-Type of "audio/mpeg" obtained by NetEase Cloud Music for Linux.
    ```

+### Troubleshooting

+Q1: netease-cloud-music: error while loading shared libraries: **libgtk-x11-2.0.so.0**: cannot open shared object file: No such file or directory

+A1: Try `dnf install gtk2` if you're using Fedora.

+Q2: netease-cloud-music: error while loading shared libraries: **libnsl.so.1**: cannot open shared object file: No such file or directory

+A2: Try `dnf install libnsl` if you're using Fedora.